ashen8981/ashen8981/README.md

 # 💫 About Me:
-🔭 A third-year IT diplomat at the Institute of Technology, University of Moratuwa (NDT).<br>👯 I’m looking to collaborate on full-stack development.<br>🌱 I’m currently learning some frameworks and languages..<br>👯 my articles :  https://flutter51.wordpress.com/
+🔭 A Software Engineer studied at the Institute of Technology, University of Moratuwa (NDT).<br>👯 I’m looking to collaborate on full-stack development.<br>🌱 I’m currently learning some frameworks and languages..<br>👯 my articles :  https://flutter51.wordpress.com/

 ---
 [![](https://visitcount.itsvg.in/api?id=ashen8981&icon=0&color=1)](https://visitcount.itsvg.in)